 The retarding basin will limit the post development of 1 in 100 year ARI flow to its pre-development level from Bellarine Gateway Plaza only through the existing culvert.

-An outlet pump from the biofilta transfer/sustainability tank.
-This pump is required to convey water to the legal point of discharge due to the levels of the detention storage being constrained by the site grades and therefore detention inlet invert.
+The Biofilta System requires two pumps.
+A submerged pump pit within the sedimentation basin will transfer flows to the Biofilta and the transfer/sustainability tank will collect the treated flow and a secondary pump within the tank will pump water to the legal point of discharge due to the levels of the detention storage being constrained by the site grades and therefore detention inlet invert.

-Water quality treatment for future development upstream of the site at 92-100 Melaluka Road can easily be incorporated into the proposed system.

 It is recommended that Council provide it’s in principle support for this drainage strategy, subject to detailed design plans being prepared and relevant Authority approvals being granted.